intern01Swapp/MecanumBot_digital_mode/README.md

   - 4-wheel mecanum drive chassis with omni-directional motion
 - **Power Supply:**
   - External DC power supply (as per motor and driver ratings)

+## Software Used

+- **PlatformIO (VS Code)** for embedded firmware development
+- **Arduino Mega Firmware** located in a dedicated folder, containing its own `main.cpp`
+- **ESP32 Firmware** maintained in a separate folder with an independent `main.cpp`
+- Modular project structure allows independent build and testing of Arduino and ESP32 code

 ## Key Features